pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 $$ \text{softmax}(u)_{j} = \frac{\exp(u_{j})}{\sum_{q=1}^{J}\exp(u_{q})} $$

 The model then assumes that decision maker chooses the option that maximises their subjective utility.
 The individual utility functions can be richly parameterised.
-The model is identified just when the utility measures of the alternatives are benchmarked against the fixed utility of the "outside good."
-The last quantity is fixed at 0.
+When contants are included, one alternative's constant must be fixed at 0 in order to normalise the overall level of the constants.

 $$\begin{pmatrix}
 u_{gc}   \\
 u_{gr}   \\
 u_{ec}   \\
 u_{er}   \\
-0   \\
+u_{hp}   \\
 \end{pmatrix}
 $$